kubernetes-retired/service-catalog/docs/devguide.md

 ### Golden Files
 The svcat tests rely on "[golden files](https://medium.com/@povilasve/go-advanced-tips-tricks-a872503ac859#a196)", a pattern used in the Go standard library, for testing command output.
-The expected output is stored in a file in the testdata directory, `cmd/svcat/testdata`, and and then the test's output is compared against the "golden output" stored in that file.
+The expected output is stored in a file in the testdata directory, `cmd/svcat/testdata`, and then the test's output is compared against the "golden output" stored in that file.
 It helps avoid putting hard coded strings in the tests themselves.